 ARTICLE VIII – SECRETARY

 The Secretary shall keep a list of members.
-This person shall keep a record of all votes which shall show whether they were cast in person or by proxy; a record of all proceedings of all meetings of the Board of Directors and of the membership.
+They shall keep a record of all votes which shall show whether they were cast in person or by proxy; a record of all proceedings of all meetings of the Board of Directors and of the membership.
 The records so kept shall be evidence of all elections and all transactions to which they relate.
 In the absence of the Secretary from any such meeting, a Secretary pro tempore shall be chosen who shall record the proceedings thereof on the aforesaid books.

 ARTICLE IX – INVESTMENTS and EXECUTION of INSTRUMENTS

 It shall be the duty of the Treasurer to supervise the investment of funds of the corporation and all other matters connected with the management of investments.
 All loans or purchases for the investment of funds of the corporation shall be submitted for approval to the Board of Directors.
-All investments shall be made in the name of the corporation, and must be executed jointly by two persons, to wit: the Regional Executive, the Assistant Regional Executive, the Secretary, and the Treasurer.
+All investments shall be made in the name of the corporation, and must be executed jointly by two persons, to wit: The Regional Executive, the Assistant Regional Executive, the Secretary, and the Treasurer.

 ARTICLE X – RESIGNATIONS and REMOVALS

-Any director or officer may resign at any time by delivering his resignation in writing to the Regional Executive, or the Secretary, or to a meeting of the Board of Directors.
+Any director or officer may resign at any time by delivering their resignation in writing to the Regional Executive, or the Secretary, or to a meeting of the Board of Directors.
 The membership may at any meeting called for the purpose, by vote of a majority of members voting or entitled to vote at an election for the officer in question, remove from office any director.
 The Board of Directors may, by vote of a majority of the directors then in office, remove from office any officer.
-No director nor officer resigning , and (except where a right to receive compensation for a future period shall be expressly provided in a written agreement with the corporation duly approved by the Board of Directors) no director nor officer removed shall have any right to any compensation as such director or officer for any period following his resignation or removal, or any right to damages, whether his compensation be by the month or by the year.
+No director nor officer resigning, and (except where a right to receive compensation for a future period shall be expressly provided in a written agreement with the corporation duly approved by the Board of Directors) no director nor officer removed shall have any right to any compensation as such director or officer for any period following their resignation or removal, or any right to damages, whether their compensation be by the month or by the year.

 ARTICLE XI – VACANCIES